civican/legisinfo/44-1/bills/C-35/bill_text.md

 ### Section 11

-  **(1)** The members of the Council, other than the ex officio member, are to be appointed by the Governor in Council — on the recommendation of the Minister, having regard to the importance of having members who are representative of the diversity of Canadian society — to hold office during pleasure for a term not exceeding three years and are eligible to be reappointed in the same or another capacity.
+  **(1)** The members of the Council, other than the ex officio member, are to be appointed by the Governor in Council — on the recommendation of the Minister, having regard to the importance of having members who are representative of the diversity of Canadian society, **including Indigenous peoples and official language minority communities** — to hold office during pleasure for a term not exceeding three years and are eligible to be reappointed in the same or another capacity.

   **(2)** The Chairperson is to be appointed as a full-time member or a part-time member and the other members, other than the ex officio member, are to be appointed as part-time members.